amilbcahat/LeetCode-Answers/README.md

 7. Append Characters to String to Make Subsequence
 8. Is Subsequence
 9. Maximum Number of Vowels in a Substring of Given Length -> Sliding Window on length
 10. Count Subarrays Where Max Element Appears at Least K Times .
 Atleast = (Total no. of possible arrays - less than k subarrays )

-11.
+#### Day 13 (Rest of the questions)
+1. Count Primes -> Sieve of Eratosthenes
+2.